 Click here to show full tram system!

 Den Haag (The Hague) has a population of approx. 480,000, with some 975,000 in the metropolitan area.
-It is situated in the east of Randstad Holland.
+It is situated in the west of Randstad Holland.
 The Hague is the seat of the national government and home of international institutions like Europol, the Peace Palace, the International Crime Court of the UN, and more than 80 embassies and many multinational companies.
 The city has a tram network with a total length of 105 km - click here for more details.

 On 16 October 2004, a short tram tunnel opened in central Den Haag after several years of delay.
 The 1.3 km underground section runs under Grote Marktstraat and includes two underground stations, Grote Markt and Spui, both built together with a large car park.
 The tram tunnel is used by lines 2, RR3, RR4 and 6.